miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

 going to be abandoned, make you pay and pay, or have so many PHP security holes that you're going to get hacked.

+## Lower Your Tech Liability with Text Files

-You can just type a text file.
-You can use a text editor.
-You can use a static site generator.
-You can use a template system.
+If you can type into a text file, you can maintain a whole site with static site generators.
+There is a template system you need to use.
 The template systems like Liquid are admittedly the weakness here (which I don't really diagram), but they have these curly-brace syntax that goes back to before there were really even CMSes.

 My first experience with such things was a Microsoft product called IDC/HTX, probably cica 1997 and was Microsoft's precursor response to PHP.
 It used pointy